AqwamCreates/DataPredict/docs/HighValueProjectTutorials/CreatingClusterBasedEnemyDataGenerationForSingleplayerModel.md

   * This model sets up X number of clusters and finds the center of data.

+* Fuzzy C-Means

+  * This model sets up X number of clusters and finds the center of data.

 * Agglomerative Hierarchical

   * This model sets up number of clusters that are equal to number of data and merge them together until it forms X number of clusters.